 Mexican Subject Had Been Previously Deported

-EAGLE PASS, Texas – U.S. Border Patrol agents assigned to the Eagle Pass Station arrested a Mexican national, convicted of sexual assault of a child.
+DEL RIO, Texas – U.S. Border Patrol agents assigned to the Eagle Pass Station apprehended a convicted sex offender who was previously deported.

-Gomez-Soto faces a charge of illegal re-entry after deportation – 8 USC § 1326 – which carries a penalty of up to 20 years in prison, and his prior order of removal will be reinstated.
+Ruiz-Ramirez faces a charge of illegal re-entry after deportation – 8 USC § 1326 – which carries a possible sentence up to 20 years in prison.

 The Del Rio Border Patrol Sector is part of the Joint Task Force-West South Texas Corridor, which leverages federal, state and local resources to combat transnational criminal organizations.
-During FY 2016, to date, Del Rio Sector agents have apprehended 10 previously deported sex offenders.
+During FY 2015, which ended on Sept.
+30, 2015, Del Rio Sector agents apprehended 13 previously deported sex offenders.
+During FY 2016, to date, Del Rio Sector agents have apprehended four previously deported sex offenders.
 To report suspicious activity call the Del Rio Sector’s toll free number at 1-866-511-8727.

 U.S. Customs and Border Protection is the unified border agency within the Department of Homeland Security charged with the management, control and protection of our nation's borders at and between the official ports of entry.
 CBP is charged with keeping terrorists and terrorist weapons out of the country while enforcing hundreds of U.S. laws.